PHimmel/customShellFunctsAliases/README.md

 Full system security analysis.

 ## How to use
-Simply source the file directly (i.e. `source functions.zsh`) Or add it your terminal init section to autoload it each session.
+Simply source the file directly (i.e. `source functions.zsh`).
+Add it your terminal init section to autoload it each session.

 Just call `update` to run the updater with interactive security check option.
-Or call `security` to only run the system security check.
+Call `security` to only run the system security check.